Training structure

 Faculty of Science

-This course is an introduction to the differential calculus of functions in several variables.
-It is intended for first-year PCSI students and provides an introduction to the mathematical tools used - among other things - in thermodynamics.
+This course unit is an introduction to differential calculus of functions of several variables.
+It is intended for first-year PCSI students and provides an introduction to the mathematical tools used in thermodynamics, among other fields.

 ECTS